24 Singapore Laws that Tourists need to Know

 16. Flying Kites Safely & Legally

-• At an altitude of more than 60 metres (about 200 feet) above mean sea level.
+• The Height Limit: You cannot fly higher than 60 metres (about 200 feet) above sea level.

 Singapore Fines Signage